Garmin Instinct 2 Solar Review

 - Altimeter

-- Sunrise/Sunset information
+- Sunrise/Sunset info

 - Breadcrumb navigation

-- Course creation and upload options
+- Course creation & upload options

 The small circular display changes for various screens and unique data fields are designed for this small area.
 We wish the software had been designed for this overlay instead of weirdly blocking out the background.
 This isn't a huge gripe, but it seems a bit half-baked; if this display is important to the watch, we feel the software should also be updated to include this design choice and not cut off various text.

 We are big fans of the Garmin Instinct 2 Solar.
-This is a rugged GPS watch with all of the features you need for expeditions and adventures.
+This is a rugged GPS watch with all the features you need for expeditions and adventures.
 While not having all the bells and whistles of the top-end models, it has everything you need and nothing you don't.
 If this watch fits your style, we think it's an excellent choice and comes at a reasonable price point.
 The baseline battery could be slightly better, but the solar option creates a potentially limitless use time.
 If a GPS watch is essential while you are away from electricity, this is a solid choice.
 And if you like the look but don't need the solar capabilities, the Instinct 2 is available in a non-solar version too.